jotkauser/NGLspam/readme.md

 </p>

 # NGLspam
 NGLspam is a easy to use ngl.link spammer.
-Annoy your friends that has a ngl.link inbox!
+Annoy your friends who has a ngl.link inbox!

 # Why it's annoying?
 You will get constant notifications about a new question if you have enabled notifications.